Contribute to (R)?ex

 If you have any questions about how to implement something, join us on irc.freenode.net / #rex.

 As mentioned above (R)?ex is completely developed by volunteers.
-So there is no guarantee that a special feature will be released at a defined date.
-If you need a special feature you can sponsor it.
-So we will focus on that feature for the next release.
-You can contact us at firstname.lastname@example.org.
+Which means there is no guarantee that a specific feature will be released at a defined date.
+If you need a special feature you can sponsor it, so we can focus our efforts on that feature.
+In this case, please contact us at email@example.com.

-Those sponsored features will also be released under open source.
-So it is guaranteed that it is compatible to following releases and you will have the benefit of a community finding potential bugs or contributing enhancements.
+Those sponsored features will also be released under the same license as (R)?ex itself.
+So it is guaranteed that it will remain compatible with following releases and you will also have the benefit of a community finding potential bugs or contributing enhancements.

 One special case is hardware.
-There can't be enough hardware / environments where we can test (R)?ex.
-Especially when it comes to the soon release of Rex.IO - a bare metal deployer and webfrontend for (R)?ex.
-If you want to sponsor any kind of hardware please contact us at email@example.com powered by Disqus
+There can't be enough devices/environments where we can test (R)?ex.
+Especially given our plans about Rex.IO and rex-jobcontrol - a bare metal deployer and webfrontend for (R)?ex.
+If you can donate any kind of hardware please contact us at firstname.lastname@example.org.